diffpy/cmi_exchange/cmi_plugins/PYPATH.md

 ## Use symbolic link

-Another option is to create a symbolic link to [cmi_plugins](./) in one of the directories that is already in Python path.
+Another option is to create a symbolic link to the *cmi_plugins* directory in one of the directories that is already in Python path.
 To Python this will appear to as if cmi_plugins were a subdirectory in one of its paths.
 To print out the list of the active Python paths, use

 ```sh
 python -c "import sys; print '\n'.join(sys.path)"
 ```

-Select one of those directories and then navigate to the root [cmi_exchange](../) directory and run the following command
+Select one of those directories and then navigate to the root *cmi_exchange* directory and run the following command

 ```sh
 ln -si $PWD/cmi_plugins /the/selected/directory/